 - Export Casebooks to blank and detail PDFs

 Certain forms in your study may be restricted (blinded).
 If you don’t have permission to access restricted data, you won’t be able to see any restricted Form.

 If you do have permission to access restricted data, Vault marks any restricted forms with the Restricted () icon.

 If a blinded user reset an Event or Casebook containing a restricted Form, and you are an unblinded user, you must reset the Form for it to be fully removed.
 When you open the Form, Vault shows a banner noting that the form is no longer required.

-Users with the standard CDMS Clinical Research Associate, and CDMS Data Manager application roles and a Security Profile that grants access to the Review tab can perform the actions described above by default.
-If your vault uses custom Application Roles, your role must have the following permissions:
+Users with the standard CDMS Clinical Research Associate, CDMS Lead Data Manager, and CDMS Data Manager study roles can perform the actions described above by default.
+Different roles have different abilities in the Review tab.
+The table below covers all actions available in this tab.
+If your vault uses custom Study Roles, your role must grant the following permissions:

 |Standard Tab||Review Tab||